The Team at Freeborn Wellness

 Andie’s passion to become an Occupational Therapist came to her as a child while helping care for a brother with Muscular Dystrophy.
 Her career started in industrial rehab in 2007 as a COTA.
 In 2014, she graduated with a Master of Science in Occupational Therapy through Belmont University in Nashville, TN.
 Freeborn Wellness started as a small wellness center focused on Lifestyle Redesign.
 Andie combined her passion for wellness and experience treating injured workers and created Freeborn Wellness Complete Industrial OT&PT.
 Her specialty allowed us to create the first of its type Work Conditioning and Work Hardening program in Centralia, WA.

 Cory has had “entrepreneur” in his heart since he was 16 after opening DJ’ing company.
 Cory is active in business development as he thoroughly enjoys meeting individuals around the community and volunteering.
-Cory once served Lewis County as a paid firefighter and is happy to serve again in a difference capacity.
+Cory once served Lewis County as a paid firefighter and is happy to serve again in a different capacity.
 As a previous injured worker, Cory went through a year of Physical Therapy and several rounds of Work Conditioning and Work Hardening.
 Today, Cory is proud to be a firefighter in King County and is forever grateful for going through these programs.
 Cory often says, “Each client has their own story; we need to listen to them individually providing the best care possible”.

 Adam has a Doctorate in Physical Therapy and has joined us from Minnesota.
 Adam has always been fascinated by the human body, including, how it moves, what it can handle, and how it has so many ways to heal itself.
 It is his passion to teach everyone how their body works to heal itself through physical movements, but also the importance of lifestyle changes that can prevent future injuries and improve quality of life.
 He finds joy helping people realize that they are so much stronger and more capable than they thought they could be.
 Outside of work Adam spends most of his time outdoors.
 His current favorite pastimes include climbing, hiking, anything music related, and soccer.
 Adam and his fiancé are extremely excited to experience all that Washington has to offer.